paypal/paypal-here-sdk-android-distribution/README.md

 PayPalHereSDK.getTransactionManager().beginPayment(myInvoice, transactionController);
 ```

-* Beginning the payment which will in turn returns you will the invoice.
+* Beginning the payment which will in turn returns you with the invoice.
 ```java
 //To begin payment with no amount and later adding items to invice Invoice invoice = PayPalHereSDK.getTransactionManager().beginPayment(transactionController);